aleron75/mageres/README.md

 * [Magento 2 with DB manager](https://github.com/ilampirai/docker-magento2) - Magento 2 with DB manager running easily in just one build / run
 * [Meanbee Environment Example](https://github.com/meanbee/magento2-environment) - Development environment for Magento 2 builds based on PHP 7 + NGINX + MySql
 * [MGT Development Environment](https://www.mgt-commerce.com/cms/mgt-development-environment) - Local Development Environment for Magento 1 and Magento 2 based on Docker
+* [The Devilbox](https://github.com/cytopia/devilbox) - A modern dockerized LAMP and MEAN stack alternative to XAMPP

 ### Other
 * [Valet+](https://github.com/weprovide/valet-plus) - A development environment for macOS.
 No Vagrant, no Docker, no /etc/hosts file.